 Still in limbo in Australia, Djokovic tries to clear up "misinformation" about his COVID status and activities before he arrived

-Melbourne, Australia — Novak Djokovic knew he'd tested positive for COVID-19 when he attended a newspaper interview and photo shoot at his tennis center in Serbia last month, saying Wednesday he made an "error of judgment" and should have immediately gone into isolation.
+Melbourne, Australia — Novak Djokovic said Wednesday he knew he'd tested positive for COVID-19 when he attended a newspaper interview and photo shoot at his tennis center in Serbia last month, and added that he made an "error of judgment" and should have immediately gone into isolation.

-Djokovic made the admission when he moved to clarify "ongoing misinformation" about his movements after he tested positive last month.
+Djokovic made the admission in a social media post as he sought to clarify "ongoing misinformation" about his movements after he tested positive last month.

-"This is information which needs to be corrected," he wrote on social media, "particularly in the interest of alleviating broader concern in the community about my presence in Australia, and to address matters which are very hurtful and concerning to my family."
+"This is information which needs to be corrected," he wrote, "particularly in the interest of alleviating broader concern in the community about my presence in Australia, and to address matters which are very hurtful and concerning to my family."

 He also blamed "human error" by his support team for a mistake on the travel document he used a week ago to enter Australia, where his visa was revoked and then reinstated in a COVID-19 vaccination saga that has overshadowed the days leading up to the Australian Open.